jvmahon/Homebridge-HomeSeer4/README.md

 ## B. Overview of Recent Changes and Additions

+## *New in 2.3.14* - "Windows" Type Support
+Support has been added for a "Window" type.
+This is for a window that opens and closes.
+If you are  controlling a shade or blind, use the WindowCovering type instead.

 ## *New in 2.3.12* - Stricter Type Checking, offValue

 There code now applies stricter checking to your config.json file.
 Invalid accessory property names are now checked on a per-type basis and will now throw an error.